Brewers-Padres Betting Preview, Prediction, How to Watch

-The Milwaukee Brewers (8-4) take on the San Diego Padres (7-6) Thursday night in the first game of a four game set.
-This game will continue our MLB odds series with a Brewers-Padres prediction and pick.
+The Milwaukee Brewers take on the San Diego Padres in the final game of a four game set.
+Check out our MLB odds series as we hand out a Brewers-Padres prediction and pick.
 We will also let you know how to watch the game.

-The Brewers are coming off a series loss against the Arizona Diamondbacks.
-That was their first series loss of the year.
-In those three games, William Contreras and Garrett Mitchell each had four hits.
-Michael Brosseau, Willy Adames and Rowdy Tellez each had a home run in the series as well.
-Corbin Burned picked up the only win of the series for the Brewers.
-He threw eight shutout innings while striking out eight.
+Game one of the series the closest game so far.
+The Brewers called on Colin Rea to make his season debut and he did not disappoint.
+He kept Milwaukee in the game the entire time.
+Rea finished with 5 2/3 innings pitched, one run allowed on two hits and he struck out six.
+In the first inning of the game, the Brewers and Padres traded home runs as Rowdy Tellez and Manny Machado each homered for their team.
+After a fifth inning home run from Mike Brosseau and an eighth inning home run from Trent Grisham, the game would go to extra innings.
+Tellez would drive in a run on a sacrifice fly and Joel Payamps shut down the Padres in the bottom half of the 10th to secure a 4-3 victory.

-The Padres are coming off a series loss against the New York Mets.
-Xander Bogaerts had four hits in the series, with one of those hits being a home run.
-Juan Soto added a home run of his own as well.
-Bogaerts, Soto and Manny Machado were the only Padres hitters to record an RBI.
-Ryan Weathers picked up the only win for the Padres in New York after throwing five innings of one run baseball.
+Game two was all Brewers.
+Milwaukee had six different hitters have a multi-hit game while Rowdy Tellez led the charge with four RBI.
+Eric Lauer earned the win by going six innings and allowing just one run.
+For the Padres, Grisham and Jose Azocar had multi-hit games while Luis Campusano hit his first home run of the year.
+Milwaukee won 11-2.

 Here are the Brewers-Padres MLB odds, courtesy of FanDuel.